JorgeCastilloPrz/hiroaki/README.md

 I would love to get contributions from anybody.
 So if you feel that the library is lacking any features you consider key, please open an issue asking for it or a pull request providing an implementation for it.

+The library is using **CircleCI 2.0** to enforce passing tests and code style quality.

 Any PR's must pass CI and that includes code style.
 Run the following commands to check code style or automatically format it.
 (You can use the graddle wrapper (`gradlew`) instead)
 ```groovy